kaidez/kaidez.github.io/_posts/2011-05-18-mitchum-html5-site.md

 Coding Mitchum was a good project for me…I’m glad I did it.

-Again, check out Max’s post [here][4] to see what he did on the back-end.
+Again, check out Max’s post here to see what he did on the back-end.

  [6]: http://html5boilerplate.com/
  [7]: http://www.modernizr.com/